 We work for private individuals, institutions, government agencies, auction houses and more.

-Objects we work on include automata, singing bird objects, mechanical magic, mechanical music, public clocks, and complicated clocks & watches.
+Objects we work on include automata, singing bird objects, mechanical magic, mechanical music, public clocks, complicated clocks & watches, and electro-mechanical media.

-- Full Conservation/restoration of automata, singing bird objects, mystery clocks, street clocks, tower clocks, mechanical magic objects, mechanical music objects, carriage clocks, repeaters, and more.
+- Full Conservation/restoration of automata, singing bird objects, mystery clocks, street clocks, tower clocks, electro-mechanical media, mechanical magic objects, mechanical music objects, carriage clocks, repeaters, and more.

 - Museum Quality Object Condition Report